 Hyperelastic Characterization of Elastomers and Rubber Materials

 Finite element analysis (FEA) is widely used in the design and analysis of polymeric rubber and elastomer components in the automotive and aerospace industry.
 Finite element codes like Abaqus® Ansys®, LS-Dyna® and MSC-Marc® use hyperelastic material models to model these materials.
-Test data from the principal deformation modes are used to develop the hyperelastic material constants to account for the different states of strain.
+Test data from the principal deformation modes are used to develop the hyperelastic material constants like Mooney-Rivlin Ogden etc., to account for the different states of strain.

 The following Four (4) principal deformation modes are used to characterize the material for difference states of strain.